The normal clear waters of Florida’s Gulf Coast have now become a muddy brown-red color and manatee deaths have taken a heavy toll because of it.

 As of today, the manatee population is estimated to be at least 13,000 with Florida manatee population being 6,300 according to the Florida Fish and Wildlife Conservation Commission (FWC).
 A total of 540 manatees have been reported dead in the last eight months surpassing last year’s total of 538 due to the red tide.

 There are three potential routes of how a manatee are exposed to the toxins of red tide.
-First, the churning of the sea and waves creates an aerosol with toxins present, which the manatee breathes.
+First, the churning of the sea and waves create an aerosol with toxins present, which the manatee breathes.
 Second, manatees can ingest toxic food.
 Third, and finally, the manatees can take in some seawater that contains the toxins.

 “Algae becomes an issue when it settles on seagrass which is the primary food source for manatees,” said FWC spokesperson Kevin Baxter.
 “Once the algae are ingested, the manatees begin to have problems with their buoyancy and may have difficulty lifting their heads up.”